ministryofjustice/opg-lpa/service-front/content/guidance/About LPAs_When an LPA can be used.md

 * you want the security of having the LPA registered and ready to use in case you don't have mental capacity in the future

-After you've chosen this option and filled in the rest of your information, these words will appear in the 'Restrictions and guidance' section of the LPA document that you print:

-> I would like my LPA to take effect only when I don't have capacity to make decisions about my property and financial affairs.

-When you reach the 'Restrictions and guidance' section in this LPA tool, you can add instructions.
+When you reach the 'Instructions and preferences' section in this LPA service, you can add directions for how your attorneys should act.
 Some people explain how their mental capacity should be assessed.
 For example:

 > My attorneys shall only act under this power if they have obtained a written medical opinion stating that I am no longer mentally capable of managing and administering my property and financial affairs.